Concierge Medication-Assisted Treatment For Opioid and Opiate Addiction Is The New Gold Standard Of Care

 Human beings are all different and we have different experiences.
 Applying rubber-stamp, cookie-cutter medication-assisted treatment will help many patients, yet others will fall through the cracks and risk opioid overdose.
-This is because the treatment center did not take into account that patients must be seen as real people with a wide range of needs for wellness care.
+This is because the treatment center did not take into account the patient must be seen as a real human being with a wide range of needs for wellness care.

 Concierge Medicine starts with listening.

 In order to provide effective treatments, the first step is to listen carefully to the patient.
 We, as doctors, must not see our addiction patient as just another mental health patient.
 While substance use disorders are in the realm of mental health, these use disorders are unique and different from other mental health conditions.

 Concierge medication-assisted treatment is not exclusive.

 While there are many luxuries provided in some residential treatment programs, these do not add up to long-term success.
 Cable-TV, horseback riding and daily massages are a nice touch, but these do not prevent opioid relapses.
-However, a caring, compassionate, empathetic doctor who listens carefully to patients and takes the time to discuss treatment, side effects and options, can make a real difference.
+However, a caring, compassionate, empathetic primary care provider who listens carefully to patients and takes the time to discuss treatment, preventative care, side effects, and alternative treatment options, can make a real difference.

 Buprenorphine versus Naltrexone versus Methadone